Esther Baker Steele: Educator

 In 1857, Miss Baker was called as music teacher to Mexico Academy, also serving as preceptress.
 The next year, Dr. J. Dorman Steele (1836-1886), Mexico, New York, arrived as professor of natural science.
 His keen intellect, stimulating conversation and strong character won her.
 On July 7, 1859, they were married, in Ilion, New York, where the bride's home then was, her father officiating.

-In the autumn of the same year, Dr. Steele took over as school principal ata Mexico Academy.
+In the autumn of the same year, Dr. Steele took over as school principal at Mexico Academy.
 The first years of their married life were broken into by the Civil War, when, in 1861, responding to the call of his country, Dr. Steele entered the service in command of a company he had raised.
 A wound received in the battle of Fair Oaks and long illness of camp-fever incapacitated him for further military service.
 In 1862, because of wounds and impaired health, he was honorably discharged.
 He then resumed his profession as an educator, first in Newark, New York, and afterward in Elmira, New York.